 Each color is printed separately.
 A floral design might require green for the stems, blue for the petals, and yellow for the center of the flower; three distinct blocks must be carved with the corresponding design element.
 The artisan printer repeats one block at a time along a piece of fabric, adding each color within the design.
 Once the block is in the right spot, the printer gives it a few precise and firm strikes to set the ink in place.

 A Sustainable Tradition, Then and Now

 One of the many distinctive qualities of this technique are the small differences in the resulting fabric - the slight overlaps in the print and bits of stray ink here and there.
 These “imperfections” show the intimate and hands-on nature of the block printing process.

 In addition to preserving a creative tradition, why should we consider block printing when making sustainable fashion choices for our wardrobe?
 Block printing requires little to no electricity to produce, so it’s a sustainable technique that consumes low amounts of energy.
 It can also operate on a small scale, depending on the size of the team and facility.

 It requires extensive training to become a block carver, printer, or dye-mixer, but because of its low energy requirements, people and communities that are otherwise outside of the geographic hubs for textile and garment production learn this skill and find employment.
 Underrepresented artisans who learn block printing are able to produce and profit, especially when working alongside an ethical and sustainable brand.
 One of wearwell’s brand partners, Maelu, for example, focuses on employing women block print artisans to produce the wonderful, ethically-made Makeup Bag.

 Don’t have any block printed fabrics in your wardrobe yet?
 Add some this summer with the Bela Crop Top.
 Want to dive in and go for a full block print look?
-Try the Artsy Traveler Midi Dress or book a styling session for tips on how to welcome more block print styles into your wardrobe!
+Try the Artsy Traveler Midi Dress or check out what's in store to find more block print styles you can add to your wardrobe!